philips-labs/terraform-aws-github-runner/README.md

 ### Ephemeral runners

-You can configure runners to be ephemeral, runners will be used only for one job.
+You can configure runners to be ephemeral, in which case runners will be used only for one job.
 The feature should be used in conjunction with listening for the workflow job event.
 Please consider the following:

 - The scale down lambda is still active, and should only remove orphan instances.
 But there is no strict check in place.
 So ensure you configure the `minimum_running_time_in_minutes` to a value that is high enough to get your runner booted and connected to avoid it being terminated before executing a job.
 - The messages sent from the webhook lambda to the scale-up lambda are by default delayed by SQS, to give available runners a chance to start the job before the decision is made to scale more runners.
 For ephemeral runners there is no need to wait.
 Set `delay_webhook_event` to `0`.
 - All events in the queue will lead to a new runner created by the lambda.
 By setting `enable_job_queued_check` to `true` you can enforce a rule of only creating a runner if the event has a correlated queued job.
-Setting this can avoid creating useless runners, for example when jobs got cancelled before a runner was created or if the job was already picked up by another runner.
+Setting this can avoid creating useless runners.
+For example, a job getting cancelled before a runner was created or if the job was already picked up by another runner.
 We suggest using this in combination with a pool.
 - To ensure runners are created in the same order GitHub sends the events, by default we use a FIFO queue.
 This is mainly relevant for repo level runners.
 For ephemeral runners you can set `enable_fifo_build_queue` to `false`.
 - Errors related to scaling should be retried via SQS.
 You can configure `job_queue_retention_in_seconds` and `redrive_build_queue` to tune the behavior.
 We have no mechanism to avoid events never being processed, which means potentially no runner gets created and the job in GitHub times out in 6 hours.